Enter Bird's Name in Search Box:

-There were at one time three native types of curlews found in North America.
-These are the Bristle-thighed Curlew, whose range is only in Alaska, the Eskimo Curlew that was once seen in the far north-eastern regions of the continent, unfortunately the Eskimo Curlew has not been seen since the 1960's and is probably extinct.
+At one time there were three native types of curlews found in North America.
+These are the Bristle-thighed Curlew whose range is in Alaska only, the Eskimo Curlew that was once seen in the far northeastern regions of the continent but unfortunately the Eskimo Curlew has not been seen since the 1960s and is probably extinct.
 The Long-billed Curlew is the largest shorebird found in North America and whose range is in the central regions of the continent leaning towards the western coast.